benc-uk/angular-demoapp/api/README.md

 When deployed in Azure App service, you can set these values securely as [App Settings](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-configure).
 When doing so you do not need to include the "APPSETTING_" prefix

+# Azure Table Notes
+All data is held in Azure Storage in an Table.
+The table is named `goatTable` and the partition key for all entities is `goats`

 # Running
 Just run `npm start` to run the server.
 The server will listen on port 8080 by default or whatever value is specified in the `PORT` environmental value.